astronomer/docs/astro/runtime-release-notes.md

 - Upgraded `openlineage-airflow` to 0.18.0, which includes new support for Airflow operators like the `SQLExecuteQueryOperator`.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.18.0) for more information.
 - Upgraded `apache-airflow-providers-microsoft-azure` to 5.0.1, which includes a bug fix to revert `offset` and `length` to be optional arguments.
 - Upgraded `certifi` to 2022.12.7.
 - Airflow environments hosted on Astro now include a **Back to Astro** button in the Airflow UI.
-Use this button to return to the Deployment hosting the Airflow environment in the Cloud UI.
+Use this button to return to the Deployment hosting the Airflow environment in the Astro UI.

 ## Astro Runtime 7.0.0